Presidio Graduate School

-Presidio Graduate School (Presidio) is a private graduate school in San Francisco, California founded in 2002.
+Presidio Graduate School (Presidio) is a private graduate school in San Anselmo, California that was founded in 2002.
 It offers MBA and MPA degrees in sustainable development.
 Presidio offers a formal "green MBA" curriculum centered on environmental sustainability and social justice, to a great extent inspired by John Elkington's triple bottom line.
 In 2015, The New York Times named Presidio the MBA program to choose "if you want to change the world."
+It was in the process of being acquired by the University of Redlands in Southern California until 2024.
+The campus moved to San Anselmo (at the site of the San Francisco Theological Seminary, also part of U of R) from San Francisco after the merger was announced.
+Upon the completion of the merger in summer 2024, the school will be known as the Presidio Center for Sustainable Solutions in the School of Business & Society at the University of Redlands.

 Presidio has a low-residency format with face-to-face classes once a month and remaining classes online.
 About sixty percent of students are women.
-It was previously known as Presidio World College and as Presidio School of Management.

-Presidio is accredited by the Western Association of Schools and Colleges through its affiliation with Alliant International University.

-Presidio alumni are well-represented in corporate sustainability across the United States.
-For instance, Presidians have occupied director of sustainability positions at companies including Salesforce and Facebook.
+Presidians have occupied director of sustainability positions at companies including Salesforce and Facebook.

 Presidio presidents have included William Shutkin (2011-2016) and Mark Schulman.